llenroc/cobwolf/README.md

 NOTICE: This project is still under development, and has no stable working product yet.
 Therefore, it is HIGHLY disencouraged to use this bot beside from development.

+### What does it do?

+Cobwolf is a cryptocurrency trading bot that currently only supports selling your assets at the best possible price.
+It creates a sellorder with the given data in sellbot_config.json and tries to maintain the lowest price while still making profit.
+It continuously looks at the lowest price in the orderbook and modifies its sellorder with the specified pricesteps so it becomes the cheapest sellorder.
+Why? because everyone that wants to buy this asset, will buy yours first.

 ### Getting started

 Installation: